fdelgadodelapuente/fdelgadodelapuente.github.io/_pages/research.md

 <img style="float: center;" src="/images/pichilemu_wr.jpg">

 Comparison of ALOS-1 L-band and ENVISAT C-band data of the Mw 7.0 2011 Pichilemu earthquake in Central Chile.
-The difference in the number of fringes is given by the longer wavelength of L-band compared with C-band data.
-The patchy pattern at the bottom of the ENVISAT interferogram is produced by DEM errors by forest clearcuts in this long baseline interferogram (Bp ~ 390 m), compared with the much shorter perpendicular baseline of the ALOS-1 pair.
+The difference in the number of fringes is given by the longer wavelength of L-band data compared with C-band data.
+The patchy pattern at the bottom of the ENVISAT interferogram is produced by DEM errors by forest clearcuts in this long baseline interferogram (Bp ~ 390 m).
+In contrast, these DEM errors are absent in the ALOS-1 interferogram which a strict small baseline  pair.
 Also, C-band data tends to saturate near the fault trace due to high deformation gradients which are better captured by data with lower sensitivity like L-band data.
 C and L-band data can be considered analogous to a seismomemter and a strong motion in earthquake seismology!
+And of course, in vegetated areas the coherence of C-band data is much lower compared to that of L-band data.

 ### **Relevant publications**